axelarnetwork/cgp-spec/solidity/DESIGN.md

 By overriding the `_execute` function, developers can interface directly with the incoming Axelar messages and interpret them according to their Dapp's requirements.

 ## Conclusion

-The Axelar CGP protocol offers a highly scalable mechanism for communication between blockchains.
-By ensuring message authenticity, validity, and maintaining state between chains, it enables a highly reliable cross-chain communication.

 Please note that this documentation provides a summary of the protocol and its intended use.
 For a detailed understanding of the protocol, please refer to the contract code discussed above in the given context.